The Thumb: Tourism

 Some towns, such as Bay Port, Caseville, Harbor Beach, Lakeport, Lexington, Port Austin, Port Hope, Port Huron, Port Sanilac, Sebewaing, and St. Clair enjoy seasonal tourism, due to their locations on Lake Huron, Saginaw Bay, or the St. Clair River.
 Tourism and farming drive the local economy.

 The Tip of The Thumb Heritage Water Trail is a nonprofit citizens organization working with the Huron County Parks to establish and maintain a water trail along Michigan's Lake Huron's shoreline.

+Tourism Campaigns

+Discover the Blue is a promotion by the Blue Water Area Convention and Visitor's Bureau.
+It is designed to attract visitors to the shoreline of eastern Michigan.
+Communities participating in Discover the Blue include shorline areas from Algonac in St. Clair County to Port Austin at the tip of the Thumb.

+In 2025, the Blue Water Convention and Visitor's bureau rebranded their advertising campaign from Discover the Blue to Discover Michigan's Thumb Coast.
+The change puts The Thumb first and foremost in the region's branding strategy, due to an already established geographical awareness for the region as compared to Blue Water Area.

 Unique to the Thumb

 Many of the residents commute for work to Metro Detroit, Flint or the Tri-Cities.
 Incorporated cities with 2,000+ population in the Thumb area are Port Huron, Marysville, Lapeer, St. Clair, Marine City, Algonac, Caro, Imlay City, Bad Axe, Vassar, Sandusky and Croswell.
 The majority of these cities are in the southern portion of the Thumb.

 Unique features in the area include the following: